-Concentrations listed below can be completed in a three-year period (two weeks of residence for two of the three years; three weeks for one of the years) with all work being taken during summer and winter sessions.
-A concentration consists of two advanced-level courses (12 credits) plus the thesis project (six credits) being focused in the area of concentration.
-The other 12 credits of the program consist of two additional six-credit courses, which may be taken from offerings in other ministry areas.
+Concentrations listed below can be completed in a three-year period (two weeks of residence for two of the three years; three weeks for one of the years) with all intensive work being taken during summer and winter sessions.
+A concentration consists of two advanced-level courses (12 credits) plus the thesis project (6 credits) being focused in the area of concentration.
+Another 12 credits of the program consist of two additional 6-credit courses, which may be taken from offerings in other ministry areas.
+The remaining 18 credits are required courses.
 Each course is preceded by preparatory assignments and followed by a ministry application experience.